 Nearby Keong Saik road is the Outram Park MRT, which you can take to your next destination at Bugis MRT.

 3. Visit Kampong Glam (~1.5 hours)

 Go one street over from Haji Lane to Arab Street where you’ll find Sultan Mosque, one of the most important mosques for the Muslim community in Singapore.
 In front of Sultan Mosque, you’ll find rows of middle eastern restaurants.
 It used to be that you can relax and smoke shisha here, but shisha was banned from Singapore since 2016.
-So nowadays, you can just find good food and live entertainment here at night.
+So nowadays, you can just find good middle eastern food and some live entertainment here at night.

 If you are in Singapore during the Ramadan month, you might want to come back here at night.
 Ramadan is the holy month where Muslim celebrate by fasting, and they would break their fast by sunset and cool food markets will open.
 Check the Singapore Events Calendar here.